wkumari/draft-harkins-owe/README.md

    expensive authentication.
 A client indicates its desire to do "PMK caching" by including the identifying PMKID in its 802.11 association request.
+If an AP has cached the PMK identified by that PMKID, it

+Harkins & Kumari        Expires December 10, 2016               [Page 7]

+Internet-Draft              Abbreviated Title                  June 2016

-If an AP has cached the PMK identified by that PMKID, it includes the PMKID in its 802.11 association response, otherwise it ignores the PMKID and proceeds with normal 802.11 association.
+   includes the PMKID in its 802.11 association response, otherwise it ignores the PMKID and proceeds with normal 802.11 association.
 OWE supports the notion of "PMK caching".

-Harkins & Kumari        Expires December 8, 2016                [Page 7]

-Internet-Draft              Abbreviated Title                  June 2016

    Since "PMK caching" is indicated in the same frame as the Diffie- Hellman Parameter element is passed, a client wishing to do "PMK